SAP/ui5-tooling/docs/pages/Configuration.md

     ```

 === "Modules"
-    Any virtual paths can be mapped to any physical path.
+    Modules can map any virtual paths to any physical path within the project.

-    However, it is recommended that modules include their namespace in the virtual path and use the `/resources` prefix (e.g. `/resources/my/library/module-xy/`).
+    However, it is recommended that modules include their namespace in the virtual path and use the `/resources` prefix (e.g. `/resources/my/library/module-xy/`) to avoid name clashes with other projects.

-    *Example configuration:*
-    ```yaml
+    ```yaml title="Example Configuration"
     resources:
       configuration:
         paths: